Part of course:

 So what is a persona / user profile?

 All the information you need should be in your research and data.
-If you can’t back it up with research or data, it's not a good sign.
+If you can’t back it up with research, it’s not a good sign and you should talk more to your users.

 Why it’s bad: That might be great if you’re selling ads, but as far as UX goes, that profile is not useful.
 Why?
 Because it doesn’t allow you to say “no” to any feature ideas.
 What sort of features does a female between 35–45 need?
 It could be anything!